pagopa/io-react-native-wallet/README.md

 ### Build the app

-In order to build the app, we use [yarn](https://yarnpkg.com/) for managing javascript dependencies.
+In order to build the app,
 As stated [previously](#nodejs-and-ruby), we also use `nodenv` and `rbenv` for managing the environment:

 ```bash